-23% of women were pregnant or lactating.
+30% of women were pregnant or lactating.

-Population Left Behind 94%
+Population Left Behind 88%

 of KIs reported that within their travel group at least one member had left at least one family member behind in their previous residence.
-Displacement All KIs reported that travel groups had to pay someone to cross from Syria, as was reported in previous updates.
-Travel groups reportedly paid on average 155 USD per person (929 USD per group), which is lower than former updates.
-Most KIs reported no food (66%), no water (64%) and challenges of travelling with children and elderly group members (62%) as difficulties experienced on the journey.
-The majority of groups were able to complete the journey in a day, though 41% reported having travelled for several days.
+Displacement All KIs except one reported that travel groups had to pay someone to cross from Syria.
+Travel groups reportedly paid on average 164 USD per person (887 USD per group), which is similar to former updates.
+Most KIs reported no water (88%) and no food (88%) as difficulties experienced on the journey.
+Most travel groups were able to complete the journey to the border in a day, though 44% reported having to travel for several days.